 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-Salaries in the Forestry Commission for qualified forest managers are on pay band 5, which ranges from £29,401 to £32,486 a year.
+Salaries in Forestry and Land Scotland for qualified forest or wildlife managers are on pay band 5, which ranges from £28,678 to £30,762 a year.
+(October 2021)

 Other organisations can pay up to around £38,000 a year.

 In some cases, a house might be provided as part of the job.

 You would work in an office, but also outdoors.